Bakewell Circular Walk

 The circular Rowsley Walk starts from the nearby village and visits Bakewell, Chatsworth and the 11th century Haddon Hall which is another local historic highlight.
-The village is notable as the point where the River Wye flows into the River Derwent on the border of the Peak District National Park.
-It's also home to the modern Peak Shopping Village where there's a good range of stores and plenty of eateries for refreshment.
+The village is home to the modern Peak Shopping Village where there's a good range of stores and plenty of eateries for refreshment.
 In this area you can also visit the neighbouring village of Beeley where you can explore the expansive Beeley Moor and visit the village's excellent 18th century coaching inn.

 For more walking ideas in the area see the Peak District Walks and White Peak Walks pages.